Partner | Glenrothes

 Jemma joined Innes Johnston in 2010 after completing her traineeship in Edinburgh.
-Jemma is a Partner in our Glenrothes Office and deals primarily in Family Law, Adult’s with Incapacity, Tenancy Disputes, Immigration matters and Private Client.
+Jemma is a Partner in our Glenrothes Office and deals primarily with Family Law, Adults with Incapacity, Tenancy Disputes, Immigration matters and Private Client.

 Jemma advises on all matters relating to Family Law including separation, divorce, residence/contact disputes, co-habitation matters, pre-nuptial agreements, civil partnerships, adoptions and protective remedies such as interdicts and exclusion orders.
 Jemma is keen to promote resolution in family law matters whenever possible and regularly attends at joint meetings with a view to maintaining amicable relations between parties, where possible at a stressful time.
-However, she also appreciates that in many cases court is the only option.
-Jemma regularly appears at Kirkcaldy Sheriff Court and neighbouring jurisdictions to deal with hearings associated with Family Law.
+However, she also appreciates that sometimes court is the only option for resolving disputes.
+Jemma regularly appears at Kirkcaldy Sheriff Court and Courts in neighbouring jurisdictions to deal with hearings associated with Family Law.

-Jemma and her team deal with a large number of Adult’s with Incapacity applications on a monthly basis.
+Jemma and her team deal with a large number of Adults with Incapacity applications.
 The team are well versed in providing advice in relation to Guardianships, the procedures for applications and the role and responsibilities of a Guardian.
 Jemma has also acted as Financial Guardian in a number of cases where there are no family members to take on this role.
-Jemma is a curator for the Mental Health Tribunal in Scotland and is therefore knowledgeable in the area of Adult’s with Incapacity Law.
+Jemma is a curator for the Mental Health Tribunal in Scotland and is therefore knowledgeable in the area of Adults with Incapacity Law.

 Jemma regularly advises on Wills and Powers of Attorney, Asset Preservation and also Estate and Tax Planning for death.